PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 ## Table Filtering UI

-- **ID** - input field, that could be typed as numeric value in order to retrieve the required Shopping Cart ID.
+- **ID** - input field, once validated, the shopping cart's ID matching the input will be displayed.
+If there is none then the table will not display any value.
 By default the input is blank empty.
 - **Order ID** - input field, chat could be typed as numeric value in order to retrieve the required Order ID.
 By default the input is blank empty.
 - **Customer** - input field, that could be typed as alphabetic value in order to retrieve the required Customer name or last name.
 By default the input is blank empty.
 - **Total** - numeric value that shows the total amount in the Shopping Cart.
 It is displayed as a total sum of all the items in the appropriate currency, that is being purchased.